 The Clean Air Act (CAA) establishes several permitting programs devised to protect air quality.
-Permits include pollution control requirements from Federal and/or State regulations that apply to an emissions unit or source.
+Permits include pollution control requirements from the Federal and/or State regulations that apply to an emissions unit or source.
 Permits foster environmental compliance and provide a basis for legal enforcement if permit conditions are violated.
 Permits are structured to clearly identify which regulations are applicable and what the permittee must do in order to demonstrate compliance; this way, the permittee, the regulators, the inspectors, and the public all know what is required.
-There are two main types of air permitting programs: construction permits which apply to projects (new emission units and/or modification of existing emission units) and operating permits which apply to the entire facility.
+There are two main Federal air permitting programs established under the CAA, New Source Review (NSR) and Federal Operating (Title V) Permits.
+NSR permits are required prior to constructing a new source or making a modification to an existing source that increases air emissions.
+A Title V Permit consolidates all applicable air pollution control requirements into one document and is required for major sources of air emissions.